dkvz/dorade-noframework-blog/README.md

 Also, not using Babel is part of my requirement of the site having to be easy to adapt and still be working in case of a NodeJS apocalype.
 Which I don't really believe will happen ever but I like trying to work with less requirements and added software if I can and I think we all had the occasional npm package update breaking EVERYTHING.
 Not a fan of that even if it's easily fixed most of the time.

 ### Your "app" object is referencing itself expecting to be in the global context
 Yeah, in some functions and especially in callbacks.
-It is ugly, I'm working on ways to make this whole thing more testable.
+It is ugly.
 I'm far from being a Javascript expert.

+This was an experiment in doing everthing myself, including templating.
+I later found out many more ways to do the same thing.
+Which is both good and bad (?).

 ### Wait you don't even use "bind"?
 Nope.
 I tried to stay away from stuff that doesn't work on browsers < IE 9 even if technically the site doesn't work on IE < 11.
 This is again an exercise as to feel how to write the most compatible JS with no transpiling or using libraries like jQuery.